cryptaz/miner-metrics/README.md

 * To watch startup log open http://192.168.99.100:8070/startup_log.html (when docker container starts)
 * To watch daemon log open http://192.168.99.100:8070/daemon_log.html (main service, which ticks data into database)

-* To start the container:
+* To start container:

     ```
         docker start miner-metrics
     ```
-* To stop the container:
+* To stop container:

     ```
         docker stop miner-metrics
     ```
+* To remove container(deletes all data):

+    ```
+        docker rm miner-metrics
+    ```

 # Build
 I have attached building scripts in my repo(assets/scripts/build/docker), so you can compile image by yourself.
+I'm building and pushing image from this folder.
 * Just clone repo, move into folder and build(assuming you are in root repository folder):
     ```
     cd assets/scripts/build/docker/